VermontDepartmentOfHealth/docgov/CONTRIBUTING.md

 Thanks for taking the time to help improve the this documentation repository.
 This will help outline some of the tools and options for making meaningful contributions.

-If you have content you'd like to share, I'd love if you'd do it here
+If you have content you'd like to share, I'd love if you wanted to share it here

 ## Pull Requests